Gearhungry logo.

 D-Link 8-Port Gigabit Ethernet Switch DGS-1008G

 The D-Link 8-Port Gigabit Switch DGS-1008G is a perfect gift for gamers and anyone else who needs blazing Gigabit speed.
 It is designed to boost network performance and impresses users with a sleek design and unrivaled performance.
-This LAN switch boasts eight ports and will unlikely let you down when running bandwidth-demanding applications.
+This LAN switch boasts eight ports and won’t let you down when running bandwidth-demanding applications.

-Like the other switches featured above, the D-Link DGS-1008G is a Plug and Play device that requires no software or configuration.
+Like the other switches featured above, the D-Link DGS-1008G is a plug-and-play device that requires no software or configuration.
 Thanks to the hassle-free setup, this unit is great for beginners, and you can easily connect multiple computers to share files across your home or office network.
+Perfect for gamers on a budget, this switch can create the ideal gaming environment for multiple users and will never let you down due to poor performance or low speed.

 Key Features: